kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-script.md

 ## Related Patterns

 This pattern is essentially the same as the [wrapper stack](wrapper-stack.html), but implemented as a script per environment rather than as a stack project per environment.
-If the script becomes more complicated, then it will rapidly evolve into a [stack orchestration tool](/patterns/stack-orchestration/).
+It is also very similar to the [stack instance configuration file](stack-instance-configuration-file.html) pattern, with the difference that the configuration files can't include logic, so are simpler.

+Other patterns for configuring stack instances include [command line parameters](command-line-parameters.html), [pipeline-defined parameters](pipeline-defined-parameters.html), and [a stack parameter registry](stack-parameter-registry.html).